Supervision of EE

 Students write their second reflection before turning in their rough draft.

-It your responsibility as the supervisor to give feedback on the rough draft.
+It is your responsibility as the supervisor to give feedback on the rough draft.
 Be sure to comment constructively so that there is something to work with.
 Be clear and focused.
 Use the assessment criteria to give feedback.
 Remember, you are only allowed to give one set of feedback to your students.
 You may want to use the feedback form that is attached below.

 Session 5: Viva voce